 Galápagos Family Adventure: The Trip That Changed Our Lives

-In 30 years as a travel writer and editor, I’ve been blessed with the opportunity to take my wife and two children around the world.
+In 40 years as a travel writer and editor, I’ve been blessed with the opportunity to take my wife and two children around the world multiple times.
 We’ve journeyed from Japan to Jamaica, France to Fiji, Australia to Yosemite.
 Of all the destinations we’ve been to and all the adventures we’ve shared, one continues to stand out as the place that changed our lives: the Galápagos.

-We traveled there a decade ago.
+We traveled to the islands 18 years ago.
 My daughter was turning 17 and my son 12, and my wife, Kuniko, and I thought this might be our last chance to put together one grand family fling before Jenny went off to college and Jeremy eschewed all travel with the folks.
-And what, we reasoned, could be more climactic than the Galápagos?
+And what, we reasoned, could be more climactic than a Galápagos expedition?

 Our Galápagos cruise began late on a Saturday afternoon.
 After settling into cabins aboard our comfortable ship, meeting our guides, and hearing the first of our daily natural history lectures, 70 of us passengers and 6 naturalists piled into pangas (motorized Zodiacs) and headed for Isla Santa Cruz.
 As we cut through the waves, the warm wind scrubbed away my jet lag and the salt water on my lips awakened my senses.
 Jeremy took in his surroundings and, upon spotting a great black frigate bird soaring over us, wondered aloud at its wingspan.

 “Up to seven feet,” answered naturalist Paul McFarling.

 “Wow!” said my son, reaching for his camera.